LAION-AI/Open-Assistant/README.md

 A review finishes when all blocking comments are addressed and at least one owning reviewer has approved the PR.
-Be sure to acknowledge any non-blocking comments either by making the request change, explaining why it's not being addressed now, or filling an issue to handle it later.
+Be sure to acknowledge any non-blocking comments either by making the request change, explaining why it's not being addressed now, or filing an issue to handle it later.

 ## Developer Setup